danbivins/dan-port-site/pages/projects/partner.md

                 <h3>Research and Findings</h3>
             </div>
         </div>
         <p>Our small cross-functional team held <span class="bold">workshops with the client stakeholders and futuer users</span> to better understand the needs of the different users and business requirements.
-From these discovery sessions we found:</p>
+From these discovery sessions we worked to understand:</p>
         <ul>
             <li>Data constraints and technical requirements</li>
             <li>Various user types and their associated roles, attributes, and needs</li>